 Implement measures for protection of country and territory names in the new gTLD.
 All new gTLD registry operators are required to provide certain minimum protections for country and territory names, including an initial reservation requirement and establishment of applicable rules and procedures for release of these names.
+The rules for release can be developed or agreed to by governments, the GAC, and/or approved by ICANN after a community discussion.
 Registry operators are encouraged to implement measures for protection of geographical names in addition to those required by the agreement, according to the needs and interests of each gTLD's particular circumstances.
-(See Specification 5 of the draft registry agreement).
+(See Specification 5 of the registry agreement).

 Pay recurring fees to ICANN.
-In addition to supporting existing expenditures made to accomplish the objectives set out in ICANN's mission statement, these funds enable the support required for new gTLDs, including: contractual compliance, registry liaison, increased registrar accreditations, and other registry support activities.
-The fees include both a fixed component (USD 25,000 annually) and, once the TLD has passed a threshold size, a variable fee based on transaction volume.
-See Article 6 of the draft registry agreement.
+In addition to supporting expenditures made to accomplish the objectives set out in ICANN's mission statement, these funds enable the support required for new gTLDs, including: contractual compliance, registry liaison, increased registrar accreditations, and other registry support activities.
+The fees include both a fixed component (USD 25,000 annually) and, where the TLD exceeds a transaction volume, a variable fee based on transaction volume.
+See Article 6 of the registry agreement.

 Regularly deposit data into escrow.
 This serves an important role in registrant protection and continuity for certain instances where the registry or one aspect of the registry operations experiences a system failure or loss of data.
-(See Specification 2 of the draft registry agreement.)
+(See Specification 2 of the registry agreement.)

 Deliver monthly reports in a timely manner.
 A registry operator must submit a report to ICANN on a monthly basis.
-The report includes performance statistics for the month, registrar transactions for the month, and other data, and is used by ICANN for compliance purposes as well as calculation of registrar fees.
-(See Specification 3 of the draft registry agreement.)
+The report includes registrar transactions for the month and is used by ICANN for calculation of registrar fees.
+(See Specification 3 of the registry agreement.)

 Provide Whois service.
 A registry operator must provide a publicly available Whois service for registered domain names in the TLD.
-(See Specification 4 of the draft registry agreement.)
+(See Specification 4 of the registry agreement.)

 Maintain partnerships with ICANN-accredited registrars.
-A registry operator creates a Registry-Registrar Agreement (RRA) to define requirements for its registrars.
+A registry operator creates a Registry-Registrar Agreement

+(RRA) to define requirements for its registrars.
 This must include certain terms that are specified in the Registry Agreement, and may include additional terms specific to the TLD.
 A registry operator must provide non-discriminatory access to its registry services to all ICANN-accredited registrars with whom it has entered into an RRA, and who are in compliance with the requirements.
 This includes providing advance notice of pricing changes to all registrars, in compliance with the time frames specified in the agreement.
-(See Article 2 of the-draft registry agreement.)
+(See Article 2 of the registry agreement.)

 Maintain an abuse point of contact.
 A registry operator must maintain and publish on its website a single point of contact responsible for addressing matters requiring expedited attention and providing a timely response to abuse complaints concerning all names registered in the TLD through all registrars of record, including those involving a reseller.
-(See Specification 6 of the draft registry agreement.)
+A registry operator must also take reasonable steps to investigate and respond to any reports from law enforcement, governmental and quasi-governmental agencies of illegal conduct in connection with the use of the TLD.
+(See Article 2 and Specification 6 of the registry agreement.)

 Cooperate with contractual compliance audits.
 To maintain a level playing field and a consistent operating environment, ICANN staff performs periodic audits to assess contractual compliance and address any resulting problems.
 A registry operator must provide documents and information requested by ICANN that are necessary to perform such audits.
-(See Article 2 of the draft registry agreement.)
+(See Article 2 of the registry agreement.)